Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Stellar activity and its evolution

 \subsection{Stellar teenage years: ZAMS - 1\,Gyr}

-[H-IV:2.2.2] ``At this phase in a star's evolution, rapid rotation is still an important factor, although it has declined since the star's youth.
-According to [Eq.~(\ref{eq:skumanich}), a 'teenage'] solar mass star would have a rotation rate that is only a factor of 2--7 above the Sun's present-day rotation; activity that accompanies the faster rotation should be enhanced, but below the extremes represented by the youngest stars. \activity{Estimate the coronal soft X-ray brightness for a Sun-like star in its 'teenage years' (Sect.~\ref{sec:teenage}) relative to that of the present-day Sun.} [G- and K-type main-sequence stars spin down faster than their M-type counterparts,] so by these ages M dwarfs dominate the samples of active stars.
+\ors[IV:2.2.2] ``At this \indexit{star!young-star activity}phase in a star's evolution, rapid \indexit{zero-age main sequence (ZAMS)}rotation is still an important factor, although it has declined since the star's youth.
+According to [Eq.~(\ref{eq:skumanich}), a 'teenage'] solar mass star would have a rotation rate that is only a factor of 2--7 above the Sun's present-day rotation; activity that accompanies the faster rotation should be enhanced, but below the extremes represented by the youngest stars.
+[G- and K-type main-sequence stars spin down faster than their M-type counterparts (see Fig.~\ref{fig:acthrd} for their properties),] so by these ages, M dwarfs dominate the samples of active stars.
 The general decrease in activity levels compared to the extremes seen at young ages means that capturing flaring activity on stars of this age range (with the exception of M dwarfs) is more difficult to do systematically, and consequently there is a heavy bias towards the lower mass end in observations of flares on stars of this age range.
 The fact that M dwarfs are the most common type of star based on mass functions also contributes to this bias.
 There are open clusters (notably the Hyades at an age of $\sim$800\,Myr) which are nearby enough for sensitive studies of explosive events, although they are spatially dispersed compared to star forming regions and this makes it difficult to capture more than one or two objects in the field of view of typical astronomical telescopes.